Daemonite/vagrant-docker/README.md

 ### DOCKER\_FWDPORT\_MIN, DOCKER\_FWDPORT\_MAX

 The Vagrant definition maps a range of high ports from the VM to the host.
 Docker containers that publish ports in this range will have those ports accessible from the VM host.
-By default this range is 48000-48199, but this can be changed with the DOCKER\_FWDPORT\_MIN and DOCKER\_FWDPORT\_MAX variables.
+By default this range is 48000-48199, but this can be changed with the `DOCKER_FWDPORT_MIN` and `DOCKER_FWDPORT_MAX` variables.

 ## Build folder

 This VM enables the default share which maps the folder containing the Vagrantfile to the `/vagrant` folder in the guest VM.

 If you create a folder named `build` under the project its contents will be ignored by Git.
 This makes it a suitable place to put your Docker Compose projects, Dockerfiles, and git repositories.

+## Shell shortcuts

+The `vagrant` login in the VM is configured to contain a few shortcuts to assist Docker development:

+- `d` is an alias for "docker"
+- `dc` is an alias for "docker-compose"
+- `dsh` is a Bash function that takes the name of a running container as an argument and opens an interactive Bash shell inside it via "docker exec"

+## Getting Docker and Compose updates

+If a newer stable release of Docker is released, you should be able to upgrade your VM with `docker provision`.

+If a newer version of Docker Compose is released, you will need to update the `DOCKER_COMPOSE_VERSION` variable in the `Vagrantfile` and then create the VM with `vagrant destroy` and `vagrant up`.

 ## Possible future enhancements